 It depends on your wedding and how long I’m there, but couples can expect anywhere from 400-1200 images from their wedding.
+Usually you can expect 75-100 images per hour of coverage.
 Either way, I promise you will have plenty of quality images that tell the story of your day!

 Weddings should expect them 6-8 weeks later.
 I always try to post previews the week following the session.

 I love to travel and willing to travel to your wedding!
 For all my packages, travel is free within 3 hours of 48017.
 Beyond that, please contact me and I’ll put together a quote just for you.

 You could, but I don’t think it’s necessary.
 With my style of photography, I’m aiming to create genuine, authentic moments of you and your day.
 Trying to emulate Pinterest is just going to distract us from that.
 Most of those images are of other people’s moments or something completely staged during a styled shoot to market a service or vendor.
 I like focusing on creating images that are unique to you and when my couples fully embrace this documentary style, they get the images they’ve been hoping for.
 Plus, it’s less stressful.
 Obviously, if there is a must-have shot, I’ll happily make sure we get it. 🙂

 I don’t usually attend your wedding rehearsal.
 I don’t usually find it necessary because we’ve already planned everything in advance!